 This can be anywhere from thirty to sixty days.

-Fan Flower Pest or Diseases
+Fan Flower Pest or Disease Problems

 These fanflower does not have any significant pests or insect problems.
+Wet soil can lead to root rot.

 When the conditions are favorable aphids, scales, caterpillars, and thrips can attack plants.